 Going car-free or 'car-lite' means that you either do not have a car at all, or that you only use your car sometimes.
 This is a great idea because:

-- owning a car is expensive, with the RACV estimating that Victorian's spend between $115 - $510 per week on their cars
+- owning a car is expensive.
+The RACV estimates that Victorians spend between $115 - $510 per week on their cars

 - it allows Council to take the money we would usually spend on providing space for cars and instead spend it on providing better places for people